David John Chambers

-David John Chambers (born 1930) is an English bibliographer, printing historian, printer and book-collector.
-Throughout a career in insurance, latterly as a non-marine underwriter for AS Harrison Syndicate 56 at Lloyd's of London, and more recently in retirement, Chambers has studied books and ephemera relating to printing, typography, book-illustration, private presses, the book-arts, English art and literature, and has published books and articles on a wide range of related subjects.
-Since 1979 he has edited, or co-edited, The Private Library, the quarterly journal of the Private Libraries Association, a bibliophile society of which he has been Chairman since the 1970s, and a Council member from the late 1950s.
+David John Chambers (19 April 1930 – 31 May 2025) was an English bibliographer, printing historian, printer and book collector.
+Throughout a career in insurance, latterly as a non-marine underwriter for AS Harrison Syndicate 56 at Lloyd's of London, and more recently in retirement, Chambers studied books and ephemera relating to printing, typography, book-illustration, private presses, the book-arts, English art and literature, and published books and articles on a wide range of related subjects.
+Between 1979 and 2020 he edited, or co-edited, The Private Library, the quarterly journal of the Private Libraries Association, a bibliophile society of which he was Chairman since the 1970s, and a Council member from the late 1950s.

-Chambers has also compiled volumes of the Association's annual bibliography of Private press books, and has designed some of the publications of the Private Libraries Association and of the Bibliographical Society of London.
-His major work of recent years is a history and bibliography of British private presses before Kelmscott, being chiefly the privately run and amateur printing offices of the eighteenth and nineteenth centuries.
-This work is currently in progress.
+Chambers also compiled volumes of the Association's annual bibliography of Private press books, and designed some of the publications of the Private Libraries Association and of the Bibliographical Society of London.
+His major work of recent years is a history and bibliography of British private presses before Kelmscott, being chiefly the privately run and amateur printing offices of the eighteenth and nineteenth centuries, which was published shortly before his death in the spring of 2025.

-As a printer, Chambers has operated the Cuckoo Hill Press since the late 1950s, having made his first press himself.
-He printed a number of significant illustrated books in the 1960s, 1970s and 1980s, but since that period has mostly confined his printing to ephemera and Christmas greetings.
-He has collected printing equipment and archives since the 1950s, with a special interest in wood-engraved blocks.
+As a printer, Chambers began to run the Cuckoo Hill Press in the late 1950s, having made his first press himself.
+He printed a number of significant illustrated books in the 1960s, 1970s and 1980s, but after that period mostly confined his printing to ephemera and Christmas greetings.
+He collected printing equipment and archives from the 1950s, with a special interest in wood-engraved blocks.

+Chambers died on 31 May 2025, at the age of 95.